Jaimeloeuf/jwts/README.md

 - Note that if the native crypto module is not available, the process will be forced to quit!
 - This package is built on top of the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package, thus the dependencies includes the jsonwebtoken package and its dependencies.

 ## Author
 2019 Jaime Loeuf

+## License
+This package is made under the MIT license.